CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Router-Nexthop-Commands.md

 ## nv show router nexthop rib \<nhg-id\> dependents

-Shows information about for next hop RIB dependents.
+Shows information about the next hop dependents on which a specific next hop relies on.

 ### Command Syntax